erSubhashThapa/100daysofcode/r2-log.md

   ## `setTimeout` and `setInterval`

   I started to recreate the instructer's project but I wanted to make it more interesting.
-This let to my playing with `setTimeout` and `setInterval`.
+This led to my playing with `setTimeout` and `setInterval`.

-  I'me having trouble getting a loop to delay using `setTimeout` or `setInterval`.
+  I'm having trouble getting a loop to delay using `setTimeout` or `setInterval`.

   I redid my code so I can do it in the browser and use the debugger.